hotohoto/study-notes/ml/papers/202302-adding-conditional-control-to-text-to-image-diffusion-models.md

-- How stable diffusion condition UNet on text?
+- How stable diffusion conditions UNet on text?
   - cross attention